bscofield/maat/doc/visibility.md

 ## Monitoring
 All servers share a base level of monitoring -- filesystem, CPU, etc. These metrics flow to a centralized, modern monitoring system along with utility (e.g., nginx) and application metrics.

+## Auditing
+All Maat commands are logged with time, source, and user.

 ## Web UI
 Maat includes a web interface that provides a great deal of insight into the overall system.